jerann/bamboo_integrations/readme.md

     npm start
     ```

-If everything is set up correctly, the application will fetch and build employee data using multiple APIs, generate the "employees.json" file, and terminate.
+The application will then fetch and build employee data using multiple APIs, generate the "employees.json" and "hierarchy.json" files, and terminate.

-The resulting file will be located at `./finalData/employees.json`.
+The resulting files will be located at `./finalData/employees.json` and `./finalData/hierarchy.json`.

+Please contact jerann@umich.edu if you have any issues building or running.

 ## Where to Look